why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/index.md

 In response to these caveats we expect the reader to help us identify typos, omissions, inaccuracies or outdated contents by [reporting them](https://github.com/openSUSE/openSUSE-docs-revamped-temp/issues), ideally along with suggested improvements.

-In advance we thank you and will try to response to your submissions as quickly as possible.
+In advance we thank you and will try to respond to your submissions as quickly as possible.
 We hope you enjoy our contents.

 ## Audience
 ### New users